studiogangster/task-threat-model-realtime-livechat/threat_modeling_report.md

 - TLS
 - Session authentication
 - Tenant isolation
+- Hidden CAPTCHA and bot detection to prevent automated abuse and bot-driven DoS
 - Support for short-lived tokens and, if feasible, real-time token revocation or session invalidation
 - Enforce only one active live chat session per end user